Testing the 6502

 Figure 1.
 Testing the 6502

-The test was successful and demonstrates that the 6502 is working.
-However, it doesn’t demonstrate anything further.
+The test was successful and demonstrates that the circuit and the 6502 is working.
+However, it doesn’t demonstrate anything further!
 The addresses that are being displayed are meaningless.
-What would be good would be to place the 6502 into a known state and to run a program.
+What would be good would be to place the 6502 into a known state and run a program.

 NOP

 What I will do is create a hard-wired program!
 I will achieve this by using an OpCode named NOP.
 OpCode is short for Operation Code.
 An OpCode is an instruction that specifies an operation to be performed.
 NOP stands for No OPeration.
 NOP is an OpCode that does nothing, except for incrementing the program counter.
-If you look at table 1, you will see a section of the 6502 datasheet named OpCode matrix.
+Looking at table 1, you will see a section of the 6502 datasheet named OpCode matrix.
 This contains all of the different OpCodes that the 6502 can perform.
-If you go to the row with E in it and across to the column with A in it, you will see NOP.
+If you go to row E and across to the column with A, you will see NOP.
 This means that if EA is presented to the data bus, the 6502 will run the NOP.
 Also, if you look under NOP, you will see an i.
 The i denotes that a NOP takes two clock cycles to complete.

 OpCode matrix